 Practical Training Is the Key to Improving Employee Skills

 Where can I find qualified specialists?
 The answer, it appears, is simple: hire them.
 However, there is a severe shortage of them on the market.
 Furthermore, even the most seasoned professionals in today’s world must constantly improve their abilities.
 One option is to attend professional training.
-At such events, specialists learn the most recent and in-demand technical skills, how to use new tools, broaden their knowledge base, and, as a result, gain the ability to withstand modern cyber threats.
+At such events, specialists acquire the most recent and in-demand technical skills, learn how to utilize new tools, broaden their knowledge base, and, as a result, gain the ability to withstand modern cyber threats.

 However, approaches to learning are critical.
-Listening to a series of lectures is important and beneficial, but without putting the knowledge gained into practice, a significant portion of the information received will be forgotten.
-According to the “forgetting curve” of German psychologist Hermann Ebbinghaus, if training information is not consolidated, people forget about 80% of it within 48 hours.
-The inclusion of practical elements in training significantly improves their effectiveness.
-Especially in areas like cybersecurity and networking.
+Listening to a series of lectures is essential and beneficial, but without putting the knowledge gained into practice, a significant portion of the information received will be forgotten.
+According to the “forgetting curve” developed by German psychologist Hermann Ebbinghaus, if training information is not consolidated, people tend to forget about 80% of it within 48 hours.
+The inclusion of practical elements in training significantly enhances their effectiveness, especially in areas such as cybersecurity and networking.

 Here’s what you should consider when training employees: